Questions for after admission

 - I am a Master's Program student of another university.
 I would like to enter the School in fall and complete the program in a shorter time.

 - It's important to discuss this with the supervisor of the lab at NAIST that you choose and make a thorough research plan.
+If you use the credit transfer system between universities, it is not too difficult.

 - Can I accelerate my academic course?